esgevacuado31-lab/distance-calculator/README.md

-# Distance between two points calculator
+""" # Distance between two points calculator

-# #Description
+## Description
 This program calculates the distance between two points (x1, y1) and (x2, y2) on a 2D plane using input variables and math library

 ## How to Run